 - Statement of purpose (1-3 pages, describes your academic and career background and goals)

 - Resume or CV

 - Official college transcripts (from every college or University attended)

 - Three letters of recommendation (use provided form and submit letters online)

 Once all these items have been received, the faculty will begin our deliberations for acceptance into our program.
-No student is accepted without an adviser.
-It is possible that you meet minimum requirements for entrance but be denied acceptance because no adviser is able to sponsor your degree program.
+No student is accepted without an advisor.
+It is possible that you meet minimum requirements for entrance but be denied acceptance because no advisor is able to sponsor your degree program.
 We strongly encourage you to email or contact the professors you are interested in working with.
 Direct contact is a good way to introduce yourself as well as get additional information about the program